 - The feature is high axial vibration;

-- It has 180° phase difference between coupling sides;
+- It has 180° phase difference between the coupling sides;

-- It typically has high axial vibration at 1X and 2X speed;
+- It typically has high axial vibration at 1X and 2X speeds;

 - Usually, 1X, 2X or 3X RPM frequencies do not dominate;

 - When the vibration with a phase difference of 180° in the radial direction is severely misaligned, higher harmonic frequencies are generated;